 You don’t want to get passed by for being complacent or a competitor will surely pass you up.

-To make sure you stay ahead of the game once you have some organic traffic coming into your site, you can create retargeting advertisements.
+To make sure you stay ahead of the game once you have some organic traffic coming into your site, you can create retargeting advertisements as part of your marketing automation funnel.
 This will help you try to recapitalize on visitors to your site who did not buy anything.

 The support behind the practice is: